satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 }
 ```

 Let's go line by line.
-First we get the auction representation from our `tokenIdToAuction` map.
+First, we get the auction representation from our `tokenIdToAuction` map.
 Then we check that auction seller is non-zero address.
 It's needed because of how solidity maps work.
 If there would no `auction` by that id – it would still return the struct, but all the values would be zero.

 Then we check if `msg.value` is bigger or equal to the `auction.price`.
 Our function has `payable` modifier that allows this function to receive money.
-Received amount can be accessed through `msg.value`
+The received amount can be accessed through `msg.value`

 After that we temporarily save seller address and price and remove the auction, preventing further bids to it.
-Then we transfer money to seller and transfer the `nft` to bidder.
+Then we transfer money to the seller and transfer the `nft` to the bidder.

 ### Canceling Auction